niall-code/aperta-api/README.md

 My permissions file was such that only the owner of an object could edit and delete it.
 To ensure that moderators would be able to delete posts and reports anyway, I added an extra if statement.
 I checked that this worked: From my React app, I signed up as a new user and created a post.
 From my API, I logged in as a superuser, navigated to the post detail view, saw that there was no delete button, then uncommented my proposed if statement, refreshed, and the delete button appeared, as seen below.

 ![staff delete permission granted](https://res.cloudinary.com/dlqwhxbeh/image/upload/v1731855541/delete_button_rzkzhy.png)

+### Add report serializer and views

+I created ReportSerializer, SuspiciousList, and SuspiciousDetail, and added URL patterns.

 ## Credit